-The spicy tomato relish really is the star of the show with this dish, as it cuts through the rich, cheesy courgette fritters – it adds a spicy, sweet and acidic freshness which I find is essential.
-These fritters may be a little too rich and too high in protein to serve as a side dish, but they will make a great breakfast or light lunch option at 2.6g carbs per serving.
+The spicy tomato relish really is the star of the show with these courgette cheese fritters as it cuts through the richness and adds a spicy, sweet and acidic freshness which I find is essential.
+These fritters may be a little too rich and too high in protein to be served as a side dish, but they will make a great breakfast or light lunch option at 2.6g carbs per serving.

 I woke up particularly well this morning.
 Mr Higgins* snuggled right up against me the entire night, and I woke up with his little nose breathing small amounts of snot onto my cheek: bliss.
 It certainly beats one Winter morning last year while still half asleep, in an effort to cover my shoulders with the duvet, my hand slipped and I punched myself in the face.
 Yeah, I would take a bit of Scottie snot any day.

 Off topic, apologies… Having been to Thailand twice in my travels, I think its fair to say how incredible and fresh the flavours are, and there is a strong Asian influence in this Thai steak salad.
 It is also 100% keto, fast, simple and satisfying!

 How could I start a food blog without addressing escargot?
 While many cringe at the thought of eating snails, it was my favourite thing to order in a restaurant since I was very young.
 Back in South Africa, I could purchase them from the supermarket, but here in England I have to order them online.
 I even own the cheesy retro snail dishes #NERD.
 This recipe is uncomplicated grilled snails in garlic butter topped with Gruyere cheese and parsley.
 I infused the butter with garlic to avoid the chewing on clumps of garlic, which is a nifty little process to know anyway, so give it a read even if you are not into these umami-packed delights.
 Sigh… just too lovely as is, or mop the butter up with a slice of keto bread … enjoy.